acousticrobot/FlyPaper/README.md

 ## Another example: pullbar.html

-This file shows an example of a simple object with a pullbar.
-The object fly.PullGroup included in FlyPaper is one example of how to add multiple shapes using the build function, and define they way they update based on stimuli.
+Back in basic-example.com, replace the fly.Template constructor with the following:

+	var myFly2 = new fly.PullGroup(
+		{name:"My Sizable Fly",handle:[200,200,300],
+	});

 This object creates it's own fly.Pullbar and uses it to resize the shapes in its group.
-Press the s key to bring up the pullbar, press the i key to watch how the information sent from the objects pullbar is used.
+Press the s key to bring up the pullbar, press the i key to watch how the information sent from the object's pullbar is used.

 ----